carpentries-lab/metagenomics-R/_episodes/01-First-Steps-on-R.md

 so now there are four panels inside the Rstudio graphic interphase window" />
 </a>

-<em> Figure 2.
 RStudio interface screenshot.
-Clockwise from top left: Empty script, Environment/History/Connections/Tutorial, Files/Plots/Packages/Help/Viewer, Console/Terminal/Jobs. <em/>
+Clockwise from top left: Empty script, Environment/History/Connections/Tutorial, Files/Plots/Packages/Help/Viewer, Console/Terminal/Jobs.

 You can enter your online RStudio to see your own environment.
 Let's copy your instance address into your browser (Chrome or Firefox) and login into Rstudio.